kassrojas/kassrojas/README.md

 ** ba-dum-tss **

-If you liked my joke and are looking for a react developer, let's connect:
+If you liked my joke, let's connect:

 🔗 I use [LinkedIn](https://www.linkedin.com/in/ikassandrarojas/) to stay in touch